.

 The very attractive Olga Karlatos (aka the gouged-out eyeball chica in Zombi 2) stars as Candice Norman, a troubled dance instructor whipping her young male and female dancers into shape at the Arts for Living Center in New York City.
 One of her female students decides to stay late and is attacked while taking a shower by a psycho who chloroforms her and then sticks a thin metal pin through her heart.
 Many more students will die in a similar fashion and everything seems to coincide with the arrival of some producers announcing they'll be accepting only a couple of the students from the school for an upcoming TV series.
 Is someone wanting to trim the competition to increase their own chances?
 Or is something else afoot?

 You get your typical line-up of suspects.
 Naturally, any of the students would have reason to kill the others.
-The first victim's boyfriend, Willy (Christian Borromeo), seems to have a temper and a bad habit of being at the scene of several of the murders before they occurred.
-Then there's jealous choreographer Margie (Geretta Giancarlo), academy director Dick Gibson (Claudio Cassinelli), who either is sleeping with several of the students or wants to, and Candice herself, who has been plagued by strange nightmares of a man trying to kill her.
+The first victim's boyfriend, Willy (Christian Borromeo), seems to have a temper and a bad habit of being at the scene of the murders right before they occur.
+Then there's jealous choreographer Margie (Geretta Giancarlo), academy director Dick Gibson (Claudio Cassinelli), who's either sleeping with several of the students or wants to, and Candice herself, who has been plagued by strange nightmares of a man trying to kill her.
 Even stranger, the man she's been dreaming about turns out to be a real man named George Webb (Ray Lovelock), a hard-drinking, washed up former male model.
-Candice and George begin seeing one another, but George himself turns out to be connected to the dance academy.
-One of the chief dancers is his ex-girlfriend.
+Candice and George begin seeing one another, but it's revealed that George is also connected to the dance academy: One of the chief dancers is his ex-girlfriend.
 Everything ends with a John Huston quote.

 Nice-looking production with a typically convoluted plot and badly written dialogue, a pinch of T&A, a surprisingly low violence quotient and a fair mystery.
-Karlatos does a very good job with what's handed to her, though the rest of the cast doesn't make much of an impression.
+Karlatos does a very good job in her role, though the rest of the cast doesn't make much of an impression.
 Cosimo Cinieri (from Fulci's Manhattan Baby) co-stars as a detective and small roles are played by Robert Gligorov (from Soavi's STAGE FRIGHT) and an uncredited Al Cliver.
 Fulci himself appears briefly as an agent.

 ★★